1899 Oldham by-election: Campaign

-Results
+Result

 On polling day, the Conservatives were said to have been outnumbered by Liberals in the number of carriages conveying voters to the polls, by 130 to 90.
 Lady Randolph Churchill turned up in a striking blue dress and sunshade.
 Churchill himself tried to obtain a motor car from Coventry to bring voters to the polls, but it broke down at Stafford and never arrived.
 Polling closed at 8 pm.

 Shortly after 11 pm the result was announced from the town hall:

 Aftermath

 The loss of both seats caused some recriminations in Conservative circles.
 Henry Howorth, in a letter to The Times, took it as an object lesson that "playing at pitch and toss" with Conservative principles would not lead to a victory and that it was better that the party went into opposition than "surrender to every Socialistic demand".

 Churchill had impressed as an election candidate, being described as "working like a Trojan".
 However, the correspondent for The Times felt that his speeches concentrated more on good phrases than on good arguments and that his popularity was superficial.